yuvalyehudab/cs-tau-system/provsql/README.md

 Note: this guide is for users who know what they do - use with care.
-for any problem, mail: [system@cs.tau.ac.il](system@cs.tau.ac.il), and link to this repo. installing postgresql on school servers - based on [https://github.com/PierreSenellart/provsql](https://github.com/PierreSenellart/provsql)
+for any problem, mail: [system@cs.tau.ac.il](system@cs.tau.ac.il), and link to this repo. installing postgresql on school servers - based on [https://github.com/PierreSenellart/provsql](https://github.com/PierreSenellart/provsql) and on [https://github.com/docker-library/postgres.git](https://github.com/docker-library/postgres.git)

 To start: